Nekah-Lumina/birthledger-mvp/README.md

-# BirthLedger MVP
+# BirthLedger

-BirthLedger is an open-source prototype designed to demonstrate how blockchain technology can create tamper-proof maternal and child health records.

-Developed by NekahLumina Ventures.

-## The Problem

-In many low-resource healthcare systems, maternal and child health records are paper-based and fragmented across different clinics.
-This leads to lost birth records, incomplete vaccination histories, and poor continuity of care.

-## The Solution
+BirthLedger is a blockchain-based birth and maternal health event registry designed to improve the integrity, traceability, and accessibility of early-life health records for children.

-BirthLedger uses blockchain technology to securely record important maternal and child health events such as:
+In many regions, birth records and early maternal health events are fragmented, paper-based, or vulnerable to loss and manipulation.
+BirthLedger uses blockchain technology to create a tamper-resistant, verifiable record of key health events such as birth registrations, vaccinations, and maternal health visits.

-- antenatal care visits
-- birth registration
-- vaccination records

-Each event is written to a blockchain ledger, creating a permanent and verifiable record that cannot be altered.

-## MVP Features

-The BirthLedger prototype will demonstrate:

-- maternal health profile registration
+The goal is to provide governments, clinics, and public health systems with a secure digital infrastructure that ensures every child has a trusted record of their earliest health milestones.

+This repository contains the MVP smart contract used to record health events on-chain, demonstrating how birth-related data can be securely registered and retrieved using blockchain infrastructure.

+## Example Use Case

+1. A child is born in a clinic.
-- birth event recording
+2. The clinic records the birth event on BirthLedger.
-- vaccination record logging
+3. The event is permanently stored on the blockchain.
+4. The child's health records can later be verified by authorized systems.

+## Technology Stack

+- Solidity smart contracts
+- Hardhat development framework
-- blockchain verification of health events
+- Ethereum-compatible blockchain

-## Privacy and Security

-Sensitive personal health data will not be stored directly on the blockchain.
-Instead, encrypted off-chain storage will be used while blockchain transactions provide verification and integrity.

-## Project Status

-This repository contains the early prototype for BirthLedger, currently under development.

 ## Vision

-BirthLedger aims to strengthen maternal and child healthcare systems by ensuring that every child begins life with a secure, verifiable health record.
+BirthLedger is designed to integrate with maternal health platforms like NEKAH to create a secure digital infrastructure for maternal and infant health data.